WeGo Public Transit: BRT Lite expansion projects

 Due to a major flood in May 2010, the MTA suffered losses to their fleet and their maintenance/administration offices.
-The total losses amounted to 39 buses and 39 paratransit vans, various other support vehicles and severe damage caused to both the maintenance/administration offices and to the Riverfront Music City Star (now known as the WeGo Star) train station.
-Service was interrupted for four days, with limited service being restored afterwards for the next four weeks.
-By early June 2010, the MTA had obtained loaner buses and other vehicles from surrounding transit agencies, including Memphis, Cincinnati, Clarksville and others.
-Regular transit service was restored shortly thereafter.
+The total losses amounted to 39 buses and 39 paratransit vans, various other support vehicles and severe damage caused to both their offices and Riverfront station on the Music City Star.
+The MTA had borrowed buses and other vehicles from surrounding transit agencies, including Memphis and Cincinnati to help restore transit service.